MykytaBabanin/StarKingApp/README.md

 * MVVM-C architecture
 * AutoLayout

+For Authorization screens were used UIKit
+For Movie screens - SwiftUI

-This project is in progress, so you can overview pull requests!
+This project is in progress!